lime-green/django-orm-plus/README.md

 ## Configuration

-You can set the following configuration object:
+You can set the following configuration object in `settings.py`:

 ```python
 DJANGO_ORM_PLUS = {